Kenya landscape

 Official Import Rules

-Kenya requires an ISO microchip, current rabies vaccination (at least 30 days old), and a government-endorsed veterinary health certificate issued within 10 days of travel.
+Kenya requires an ISO microchip, current rabies vaccination (at least 30 days old), and a government-endorsed veterinary health certificate signed no more than 5 days before the date of departure from the country of origin.
 An import permit from the Director of Veterinary Services (DVS) is required — apply at least 3 weeks before travel.

 Medical Roadmap